Providing the people of East Belfast with building blocks to realize better futures and opportunities for themselves.

 The three core aims at the heart of East Belfast Mission’s work are:

-• Serve the Community: To engage effectively with the local community and to develop services which continually evolve to meet changing needs.
+- Serve the Community: To engage effectively with the local community and to develop services that continually evolve to meet changing needs.

-• Excellence: To ensure that all aspects of the mission work together to deliver services to the highest standard, as well as continuously improving.
+- Excellence: To ensure that all aspects of the mission work together to deliver services of the highest standard, as well as continuously improving.

 Describe the change you would like to see in the community as a result of this Advance project

-Our vision for the future is one where east Belfast is a peaceful and thriving community; and East Belfast Mission is a trusted, inclusive, united and dynamic organisation that effectively meets people’s needs in our community.
-Our Annual Operating Plan has measurable outputs for every action undertaken at the Mission.
-The East Belfast Mission Board will assess progress against this plan every three months
+Our vision for the future is one in which East Belfast becomes a peaceful and thriving community; and East Belfast Mission is a trusted, inclusive, united and dynamic organisation that effectively meets people’s needs in our community.